inclavare-containers/inclavare-containers/rune/README.md

 - @enclave.type: specify the type of enclave hardware to use, such as `intelSgx`.
 - @enclave.runtime.path: specify the path to enclave runtime to launch.
 For an Occlum application, you need to specify the path to `libocclum-pal.so`.
 - @enclave.runtime.args: specify the specific arguments to enclave runtime, separated by the comma.
+- @enclave.runtime.loglevel: specify the log level of the enclave runtime, such as "trace", "debug", "info", "warning", "error", "fatal", "panic", "off".

 ## Run Occlum application
 Assuming you have an OCI bundle from the previous step you can execute the container in this way.